djcass44/jmp/SETUP.md

 `JMP_ALLOW_ERROR_INFO`: allow error information in the web ui (default `false`)

+`JMP_ALLOW_EGRESS`: allow network requests leaving JMP.
+These are used for things such as scraping website metadata.
+Note: this has no effect on requests made to authorisation servers (e.g. Crowd, OAuth2)

 `KEY_REALM`: the source of the JWT encryption key (`java` or `aws-ssm`) (default `java`)

 `KEY_AWS_SSM_NAME`: the AWS ParameterStore parameter name (required if KEY_REALM is `aws-ssm`)